ProfessorKazarinoff/Engineering-Materials-Programming/Engineering-Materials-Programming-Book/01-Introduction/python-free-online.md

 ![colab welcome screen](images/colab_welcome_screen.jpg)

-When you write Python code in Google CoLab, your code is saved in your Google Drive onlong side you Google Docs and Google Sheets.
+When you write Python code in Google CoLab, your code is saved in your Google Drive alongside your Google Docs and Google Sheets.

 ![colab notebook](images/colab_notebook.jpg)